ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/activating.md

 module load grass/7.8-2021-06-24
 ```

+For publication related-reproducibility and citation,
-Use `g.version -g` to get additional version information about the
+get additional version information about the
-GRASS version you are using.
+GRASS version you are using and to get specifics by calling `g.version -g`.
+Additionally, see the specifics of the Henry2 installation in the
+[available](../available) directory of this repository.